Working With a New Hampshire Mesothelioma Lawyer

 A mesothelioma lawsuit can allow victims to access money and justice after a diagnosis.
 Lawyers file these mesothelioma lawsuits against the manufacturers of asbestos-based products.

-Successful mesothelioma lawsuits award victims with $1 Million to $2.4 Million on average.
+Successful mesothelioma lawsuits award victims $1 million to $11.4 million on average.

-Mesothelioma lawyers in New Hampshire take on most of the legal work to file these lawsuits so their clients can focus on staying healthy.
-It costs no money to file a mesothelioma lawsuit and first lawsuit payments often come within 90 days.
+A New Hampshire mesothelioma attorney takes on most of the legal work to file these lawsuits so their clients can focus on staying healthy.
+It costs no money to file a mesothelioma lawsuit, and first legal payments are often received within 90 days of filing.

 Mesothelioma lawsuits reach settlements in over 95% of cases.
-Through a mesothelioma settlement, the manufacturers of asbestos-containing products pay money to victims and the case does not go to trial.
+Through a mesothelioma settlement, the manufacturers of asbestos-containing products pay victims, and the case does not go to trial.

 Settlements allow victims to receive money faster than through a trial.
 Trials also bring added risk since a win is not guaranteed.
 While mesothelioma trial verdicts may award more money to a victim if they win, they get no money if they lose.

-A mesothelioma lawyer in New Hampshire can provide examples of verdicts and settlements they have won for clients.
+A New Hampshire mesothelioma lawyer can provide examples of verdicts and settlements that have been won on the behalf of their clients.

 Statute of Limitations in New Hampshire